09Aditya/code-for-khush/message/README.md

 ﻿# code-for-khush
-Date Invitation Webpage
+**Date Invitation Webpage**

     This project is a fun and interactive webpage that invites someone on a date with a playful twist.
 The page is styled using CSS, and JavaScript is used to add       interactive behavior.

-Project Structure
+**Project Structure**

-HTML File (index.html): The structure of the webpage.
+    *HTML File (index.html): The structure of the webpage.
-CSS File (style.css): The styling and layout of the webpage.
+    *CSS File (style.css): The styling and layout of the webpage.
-JavaScript File (script.js): The interactivity logic for the webpage.
+    *JavaScript File (script.js): The interactivity logic for the webpage.

-How It Works
+**How It Works**

+1).
 HTML (index.html):

 The webpage has a simple structure with a title, a question, and two buttons ("Yes" and "No").
 It also includes an image (GIF) to make the invitation more engaging.
 The buttons allow the user to respond to the question.

 CSS (style.css):

 The styling is done to center the content on the page and style the buttons.